 - Use a damp, warm washcloth to gently wipe away the oil.
-Be careful not to press too hard or scrub at your skin since this can irritate the skin and cause breakouts.
+Be careful not to press too hard or scrub at your skin, as this can irritate the skin and cause breakouts.
 A smooth, soft washcloth is best.
-You can also just rinse with warm water if you want some of the oil to stay on your skin.
+You can also rinse with warm water if you want some of the oil to stay on your skin.
 Your face should be hydrated when you’re done, but not greasy or overly irritated from wiping it down.

 - Pat dry with a towel and apply moisturizer if you feel you need it.

 K-beauty double cleanse